 Certified Sex Addiction Therapist Certifications & Licensure

-In order to be eligible to take these modules, candidates must submit an application and have the following qualifications:
+To be eligible to take these modules, candidates must apply and have the following qualifications:

 - Be fully licensed to provide mental health therapy to clients without supervision.
 This can include social workers, psychologists, counselors, therapists, and psychiatrists